-Age: 68; Elected Director: 1996; Present Term Ends: 2009 Annual Meeting
+Age: 69; Elected Director: 1996; Present Term Ends: 2010 Annual Meeting

 Mr. Bethune has served as a Director of the Company since January 1996.
-He is currently Executive Chairman of Zila, Inc., an oral cancer screening company.
+He was Chairman of Zila, Inc., an oral cancer screening company, from August 2007 to September 2009 and Chief Executive Officer of Zila, Inc. from March 2008 to September 2009.
 Additionally, he is a member of the Board of Directors of the CAMBREX Corporation, a life sciences company dedicated to providing products and services that accelerate and improve the discovery and commercialization of human therapeutics.
 Mr. Bethune served as Chairman and Chief Executive Officer of Atrix Laboratories, Inc. from 1999 until his retirement in 2004.
 From 1997 to 1998, Mr. Bethune held the positions of President and Chief Operating Officer of the IVAX Corporation.
 From 1996 to 1997, Mr. Bethune was a consultant to the pharmaceutical industry.
 From 1995 to 1996, Mr. Bethune was President and Chief Executive Officer of Aesgen, Inc., a generic pharmaceutical company.
 From 1992 to 1995, Mr. Bethune was Group Vice President of American Cyanamid Company and a member of its Executive Committee until the sale of the company to American Home Products.
-While serving in such capacity, he had global executive authority for human biologicals, consumer health products, pharmaceuticals and opthalmics, as well as medical research.
+He had global executive authority for human biologicals, consumer health products, pharmaceuticals and opthalmics, as well as medical research.
 Mr. Bethune is a founding trustee of the American Cancer Society Foundation.
 He is the founding chairman of the Corporate Council of the Children's Health Fund in New York City and served on the Arthritis Foundation Corporate Advisory Council.